 |Hispanic or Latino||18|

-Students from other countries are interested in Publishing, too.
+Publishing appeals to people across the globe.
 About 11.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Publishing Majors Make?